t0mg/tinytron/README.md

 ### Easy weekend project

-Tinytron was designed with simplicity in mind:
+Tinytron was designed to be straightforward to make:

-- Limited parts: only the dev board, sd card reader and battery, for a total cost of 30€ or less.
+- Limited parts: only the dev board, SD card reader and battery, for a total cost of 30€ or less.
 - Minimal soldering: only a 6 pin header to solder.
 - Custom case: the 4 elements of the case print in 30 minutes on a Prusa MK4S.
 - Quick assembly: takes about 5 minutes.